frdl/weid/index.md

 * Read the [specification](/spec.html)
 * Read about [current implementations](/implementations.html#software) and where to [get your own WEID](/implementations.html#service).
-* Read the talk, ask questions or apply to join the [WEID Consortium](https://www.startforum.de/s/weid) and contribute or vote for changes.
+* Read the talk, ask questions, or apply to join the [WEID Consortium](https://www.startforum.de/s/weid) and contribute or vote for changes.